florianbehrens/DeCoF2/README.md

 ### Access control

-Two *userlevel* are assigned to each object which are used for access control.
+Two *userlevels* are assigned to each object which are used for access control.
-The *writelevel* is used for modifying operations (i.e., setting a parameter value or signalling an event) and the *readlevel* is used for non-modifying operations.
+A *writelevel* is used for modifying operations (i.e., setting a parameter value or signalling an event) and a *readlevel* is used for non-modifying operations.

-Readonly parameters obviously only have a *readlevel*, while writeonly parameters only have a *writelevel*.
+Readonly parameters only support a *readlevel*, while writeonly parameters only have a *writelevel*.

+Each client is assigned a userlevel as well.
+If a client wants to perform an operation on an object it must have a userlevel that is greater or equal to the objects respective userlevel.

 The following userlevels are supported:

-* Readonly
-* Normal
+* Normal (0)
-* Service
+* Service (1)
-* Maintenance
+* Maintenance (2)
-* Internal
+* Internal (3)

 The semantics of the various userlevels are project specific.